In this article, I show you the 3 DIY furniture shipping options I use for long distance shipping.

 Ok – enough with my blabbering.

-As a general rule of thumb, I organize my custom furniture into 3 categories for shipping:
+As a general rule of thumb, I organize my furniture shipments into 3 categories:

 - Table tops up to 80″ x 45″ x 2″ (Length x Width x Thickness) and under 100 pounds.